yuliskov/SmartTube/README.md

 - it is an Android device
 - it has a large screen
 - it has a TV remote, controller, or keyboard
-  **Touch input and is not supported.** Mouse/touchpad scrolling neither.
+  **Touch input is not supported.** Mouse/touchpad scrolling neither.
 You cannot properly use SmartTube with only touch or mouse input.

 Some users reported great success (incl. on a [car entertainment system](https://t.me/SmartTubeEN/6060)). **Please share your success stories with us.**